20tab/UnrealEnginePython/tutorials/WritingAColladaFactoryWithPython.md

 ```

 Now every time a ColladaFactory is spawned it will hold a reference to the ColladaImportOptions() instance.
-In this way the value we enter will be remembered between runs.
+In this way the values we enter will be remembered between runs.

 Note that we have set a default material to assign to the mesh.